AI experts sharing free tutorials to accelerate your business.

 Output requirements:

-• Non-negotiable vocabulary in bold throughout
+• Non-negotiable vocabulary in bold throughout, with band-appropriate inline definitions where the level requires

 • Saved to outputs/leveled-texts/[topic-slug]-[target-level].md if the user confirms